Her Better Self: Reception

 Like many American films of the time, Her Better Self was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required cuts of two scenes of a girl walking away with a man and the arrest of the girl, an intertitle stating "I left the town in disgrace," and the stabbing in the suicide scene and the vision of the same.

+Preservation

+Her Better Self is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.